 If you’re lucky enough to have an outdoor space, there’s no reason you shouldn’t incorporate the Moroccan theme there too.

-If your outdoors is a more relaxed environment don’t feel pressured to go all out to embrace this trend.
+Don’t feel pressured to go all out to embrace this trend if your outdoors is a more relaxed environment.
 Some wicker loungers, a jute and weather-friendly rug, and even a hammock can all keep your home feeling cohesive without sacrificing your personal lifestyle.

 Along with the kitchen and dining room, the living room is the other big room in the house that typically sees the most foot traffic.

 Moroccan-inspired interiors are brilliant in patterns and colours, but simplistic in terms of furniture.
 Opt for sofas and coffee tables that are low to the ground.
 If you want to play with height in your living room, try out a bold artwork featuring pops of colour to then use in your accent cushions.

 To keep things in theme, furniture like ottomans can keep a room grounded without feeling too heavy.
 Even bean bags can work, especially if you live with younger ones who enjoy lounging on a comfy and fun seat.

 Drape tasselled throws and plenty of cushions over soft leather lounges and rattan chairs to create a welcoming and cosy atmosphere.

 Just like the kitchen and dining areas, this is a place of warmth.
 This means steering towards the warmer colours of this trend such as tan and terracotta.
 Add life to the space with potted plants, preferably with an on-theme pot.
 Brushed metal or clay pots can be ideal in this space.